What are points in hockey? (and how to calculate)

 Yes, both goals and assists both count as one point.

-For each goal scored in the NHL it can have up to two assists.
+For each goal scored in the NHL it can have up to two assists – a primary, and secondary assist.
 Assists are awarded to the last two players on the goal scorer’s team who have touched the puck after regaining possession from the other team before the goal was scored.

 In other words, if our team steals the puck from the other team and it gets passed or touched by two different players before a goal is scored each of those players gets an assist.